 RIGHT FIELD: Magglio Ordonez

-Chicago’s going to use a designated hitter on most days too, so Jose Abreu, Carlos Lee, and Robin Ventura will see some at-bats there too.
-That leave inactive roster options Paul Konerko, Willie Kamm, Nellie Fox, Ray Schalk, Eloy Jimenez, Johnny Mostil, Luis Aparicio, and Ray Durham.
+Chicago’s going to use a designated hitter on most days too, so Jose Abreu, Paul Konerko, Carlos Lee, and Robin Ventura will see some at-bats there too.
+That leaves inactive roster options Alexei Ramirez, Carlos Quentin, Nellie Fox, Ray Schalk, Eloy Jimenez, Harold Baines, Luis Aparicio, and Bibb Falk.